francisco-perez-sorrosal/ai-resources/book-scaffold/src/people.md

 Spanish neuroanatomist considered one of the fathers of modern neuroscience.

-# David Rumelhart (1943-2011)
+# David Rumelhart
+(1943-2011)

 Known for being one of the persons developing [Backpropagation](vocabulary.md#backpropagation).
 He was diagnosed with FTD (frontotemporal dementia).
 In FTD, some areas of the frontal lobes of the brain suffer an atrophy (they shrink), which in the end may cause problems with behavior and language depending on the area affected.

-# Terrence Sejnowsky (1947-)
+# Terrence Sejnowsky
+(1947-)

-One of the initial developers of connectionism
+One of the initial developers and advocates of connectionism.

 # Herbert A. Simon